FnrDev/social-backend/README.md

-# Authy 🛡️
+# Social Media Application

-Authy is a Node.js authentication server that leverages Express.js for handling HTTP requests, Redis for caching, Prisma as the ORM for database interactions, Zod for input validations, and supports image posts using Amazon AWS S3.
+This Node.js and TypeScript project leverages Express for the backend, AWS for image uploads, Prisma for database interaction, Redis for caching, and Zod for validation.
+The main features include:

 ## Features 🚀

-- **Express Server**: Authy is built on top of the Express.js framework, providing a robust and scalable foundation for handling HTTP requests.
+- **Express Server**: Providing a robust and scalable foundation for handling HTTP requests.

 - **Redis Cache**: Utilizes Redis as a caching mechanism to improve performance by storing frequently accessed data in memory.